andrewdempsey2018/Found-In-Translation/README.md

 "_Another whirlwind Hackathon weekend completed - spent creating an amazing site with some truly talented people!
 I love being able to take part in these events (Thanks Code Institute & Soda Social for putting this event together 😊), theres nothing better than being part of a community of people who are so generous with sharing their knowledge.
 Thanks Team Gladiator - you've been amazing!_"

 * Paula Silva [LinkedIn](https://www.linkedin.com/in/paulacgsilva) | [Github](https://github.com/paulasdev)

+"_Fantastic experience participating in my first Hackathon with Code Institute & Trust Soda.
+I had support from my entire Gladiator team and it was a great opportunity to gain more knowledge for my journey._"